Gemma 4 Guides

 • The real story in this Gemma 4 review is not only quality.
 It is also that Apache 2.0 makes Gemma 4 much easier to adopt than earlier Gemma releases.

-If you want the practical buying-decision answer, E4B is the safest local starting point, 26B A4B is the efficiency-focused high-end option, and 31B is the quality-first choice.
+If you want the practical buying-decision answer, E4B is the safest local starting point, 12B is the new multimodal middle tier, 26B A4B is the efficiency-focused high-end option, and 31B is the quality-first choice.

 What changed in the Gemma 4 release